dylan-lang/dylan-tool/documentation/source/index.rst

 Synopsis:
   ``dylan build [options] [--all | lib1 lib2 ...]``

-The `dylan build`_ command is essentially a wrapper around :program:`dylan-compiler` that has a few advantages:
+`dylan build`_ is essentially a wrapper around :program:`dylan-compiler` that has a few advantages:

 #.
 Invoke it from any directory inside your workspace and it will run the build
    in the top-level workspace directory so that the :file:`_build` and